swill/cca_import/README.md

 $ ./cca_import -h
 Usage of ./cca_import:
-  -bucket="": The container where the files should be uploaded -dir="": Directory to be uploaded -endpoint="https://auth-east.cloud.ca/v2.0": The Cloud.ca object storage public url -identity="": Your Cloud.ca object storage identity -password="": Your Cloud.ca object storage password
+  -bucket="": The container where the files should be uploaded -dir="": Absolute or relative path to a directory to be uploaded -endpoint="https://auth-east.cloud.ca/v2.0": The Cloud.ca object storage public url -identity="": Your Cloud.ca object storage identity -password="": Your Cloud.ca object storage password